Dr. Robert Meyer

 She is very excited to be practicing in the state of North Carolina to continue her passion of equine veterinary medicine.
 In her spare time, Courtney enjoys spending time with her fiance A.J., her dogs Gunner and Boone and her horse Revy.

-Nicole Bledsoe, DVM
+Nicole Bledsoe Pearson, DVM

 Dr. Nicole was born and raised in Carmel, Indiana, just north of Indianapolis.
 She developed a love for animals through her participation in the local 4-H program where she showed a variety of livestock including rabbits, pygmy goats, poultry, and beef cattle.
 She attended Butler University in Indianapolis, IN, where she received her B.S. degree in Biology and Spanish.
 Dr. Nicole then attended The University of Illinois in Champaign, IL, where she earned her Doctorate of Veterinary Medicine.
 It was during this time in Illinois where she discovered her passion for equine medicine and began lessoning at a hunter/jumper barn.
-After graduating veterinary school, she completed a one year rotating internship at Tennessee Equine Hospital in Thompson’s Station, TN, south of Nashville.
+After graduating from veterinary school, she completed a one-year rotating internship at Tennessee Equine Hospital in Thompson’s Station, TN, south of Nashville.

 Dr. Nicole is very excited to continue serving horses and clients in North Carolina!
 Her areas of interest include health and wellness care, lameness, reproduction, and internal medicine.
 In her spare time, she enjoys spending time with her fiancé Andrew, running and hiking with her dog Delta, spending time with her cats, Finnick and Jax, and riding her cow horse Opie.